Tax practitioner obligations

 Tax practitioners must meet the minimum of 18 verifiable CPD hours annually, consisting of the following:

-• 6 hours relating to the service provided by the individual – e.g. audit, financial reporting etc. If the individual provides only tax services, then presumably additional tax CPE hours will fulfill this requirement.
+- 6 hours relating to the service provided by the individual – e.g. audit, financial reporting, etc. If the tax practitioner provides only tax services, then presumably additional tax CPD hours will fulfill this requirement (attending training for the service provided i.e. tax, audit, financial reporting training).
+Tax practitioners must obtain proof of attendance e.g. a certificate showing CPD hours and attendance registers.

 As imposed by SARS, SAICA is required to verify at least 20% of its tax practitioner members’ CPD records annually.
 Tax practitioners must retain their CPD records for a period of 5 years.